 Using a HELOC to Buy Investment Property in DFW

-Some investors use a home equity line of credit to fund a down payment, support a cash purchase, or bridge into longer-term financing.
-This page explains where a HELOC may fit and what should be considered before using one.
+Some investors use a home equity line of credit to support a down payment, fund a cash offer, or bridge into longer-term financing.
+Before using a HELOC this way, investors should look carefully at payment risk, property performance, reserves, exit strategy, and how much personal exposure they are taking on.

 Contact Griffith Group Realtors